finaptic/public-documentation/docs/SDK-Guide/ios-sdk.md

        if (response.basicDetails.onboardingApplicationStatus == ApplicationStatus.dataCollection ||
            response.basicDetails.onboardingApplicationStatus == ApplicationStatus.kycFailed ||
            response.basicDetails.onboardingApplicationStatus == ApplicationStatus.kycRejected) {

            // The user was not approved during validation.
-You may ask the user to check his info, retake the images and update/validate again.
+           // You may ask the user to check his info, retake the images and update/validate again.

+           let failureStatusCodes = details.failureStatusCodes
+           if (!failureStatusCodes.isEmpty) {
+                // The list of codes explaining the reason of the request outcome.
+                // This list will only be populated when request status is "KYC Failed", "KYC Rejected", or "Application Rejected".
+                // The list will otherwise be empty.
+The value stored here is one of the code values retrieved from the
+                // ReferenceDataService with dataType set to ReferenceDataService.failureCode.

+                // You can't retry after getting one of the following error codes:
+                // FAILURE_CODE_DEFAULT
+                // FAILURE_CODE_AGE_OF_MAJORITY

+                print("failureStatusCodes: \(failureStatusCodes)")
+           }
        }

    case .failure(let error):